Student Opportunities

 LIFE Scholars Program

-The LIFE Scholars Program enables undergraduate students across campus to participate in a scholarly project in the field of aging with Center faculty.
+The LIFE Scholars Program enables undergraduate students across campus to participate in a scholarly project in the field of aging with CHAR faculty.
 Undergraduates receive a stipend for the summer program.

 Program in Gerontology

-The Program in Gerontology at Oregon State University began in 1972 and continues as a comprehensive gerontology program.
-It is administered through the Department of Human Development and Family Sciences with the participation of several schools, colleges, and departments in the University.
+The Program on Gerontology at Oregon State University began in 1972 and continues as a comprehensive gerontology program.
+It is administered through the Department of Human Development and Family Sciences with the participation of several schools, colleges and departments in the university.
 Additional support has been received from private foundations and donors.

 Undergraduate Gerontology Certificate Program